American History X: Development

 Screenwriter David McKenna wrote the screenplay for American History X and sold the rights to New Line Cinema when he was 26.
 The inspiration for the story came from the punk-rock scene of McKenna's childhood, where he often witnessed violent behavior.
 "I saw a lot of bigotry growing up, and it made me think about writing something about the world of hate-mongers.
 The point I tried to make in the script is that a person is not born a racist.
-It is learned through [the] environment and the people that surround you.
+It is learned through environment and the people that surround you.
 The question that intrigued me is: why do people hate and how does one go about changing that?
 My premise was that hate starts in the family".
 In order to make the characters as realistic as possible, McKenna interviewed and observed the behavior of skinheads during the writing process.
 He said "I had seen documentaries that just didn't ring true to me, and I wanted to write an accurate portrayal of how good kids from good families can get so terribly lost".

 Producer John Morrissey, who read the script three years prior, was impressed by the script's intense characters and dialogue.
 Michael De Luca, then-production president of New Line Cinema, said "I was intrigued by its intensity, conviction and brutal honesty.
 There was a brilliant character study woven into the screenplay, and I knew we had something special if we did it correctly".
 In 1996, the producers first approached Dennis Hopper to direct the film.
-Hopper turned down the offer and Tony Kaye was then approached to direct.
+Hopper turned down the offer, Larry Clark was approached to direct the film, but turned it down due to a scheduling conflict, Tony Kaye was then approached to direct.
 Kaye, who had been De Luca's preferred choice from the beginning, accepted and made his directorial debut in a feature film on American History X. He took the contract to a synagogue, "I signed it in front of the rabbi.
 I thought it would make it good", Kaye said.
 After the film was released, De Luca stated "It's everything I had hoped for.
 The performances are explosive and frightening, and the film dramatically demonstrates both the subtle and overt roots of racism while also showing the possibility for redemption".